engeir/slides/content/2023-08-10-fysikermotet.md

 is the lower branch of the loop while the decay is the upper branch.

-The lower branch occurs over at time of approximately $0$ to $1.2$ years after the eruption at which point both AOD and forcing reach its peak values.
-From about $1.2$ to
-$3$ years after the eruption the upper branch of decay occur.
+The lower branch occurs over at time of approximately $0$ to $1.2$ years after the eruption.
+From about $1.2$ to $3$ years after the eruption the upper branch of decay occur.

 This give a slight indication that the lower branch bends and therefore have a varying ratio of forcing to AOD, while the upper branch is close to linear with a constant